Zeex/subhook/README.md

 [SubHook][github] is a super-simple library for setting function hooks at run time and it works on both Linux and Windows.
-Currently only x86 is supported but the API is easily portable to other architectures.
+Currently it supports only x86.
 Examples
 --------